NireaE/guess-the-number/README.md

 # guess-the-number
-A JavaScript application that allows the use to guess a number between 1 and 10
+A JavaScript application that allows the user to guess a number between 1 and 10